Is this course right for me?

 SPARK Academic Credit Opportunity

-Participants can gain 20 credits towards the SPARK programme through attendance at the CPD sessions and completion of the required assessments.
+Participants can gain 20 credits towards the SPARK programme through attendance at the CPD sessions, completion of the required assessments and an addidtional reflective component.
 Those wishing to do so, please email firstname.lastname@example.org.

 Session 1: Inspiration - Successful CPD - How and Why - Wednesday 11th October, 2-3.30pm